klalle/Marlin_Joystick/README.md

         * Session: /dev/ttyUSB0, Speed: 38400, Serial
         * Terminal/Implicit CR in every LF
         * Connection/Serial: /dev/ttyUSB0, 38400, 8, 1, none, XON/XOFF
-  * Changed Marlin code to use Serial 1 instead of Serial 0 and removed Zmin/Zmax endstops pin assignment to pins 18/19 (RX1/TX1)
+  * Changed Marlin code to use Serial 1 as well as Serial 0 and removed Zmin/Zmax endstops pin assignment to pins 18/19 (RX1/TX1)
-    * This makes sending commands over USB impossible since it's using Serial 0 (D0, D1)
     * Still nothing working when sending commands from the joystick UNO to Marlin...
     * Success in sending gcode "M117 Test" from USB-RS232 to RX1 on Marlin (2 days later... should've tried this earlier)
   * Why why why isn't Marlin working when sending gcode from UNO, but works when sending from USB-adapter?